awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.02.md

 1. Extract the data file \(`moviedata.json`\) from the archive\.

-1. Copy and paste the `moviedata.json` file into your current directory\.
+1. Copy the `moviedata.json` file and paste it into your current directory\.

 ## Step 2\.2: Load the Sample Data into the Movies Table<a name="GettingStarted.Ruby.02.02"></a>

-After you download the sample data, you can run the following program to populate the `Movies` table\.
+After you download the sample data, run the following program to populate the `Movies` table\.

-1. Copy and paste the following program into a file named `MoviesLoadData.rb`:
+1. Copy the following program and paste it into a file named `MoviesLoadData.rb`\.

    ```
    #